Eamonn Boyce: Omagh raid (October 1954)

-The 27-year-old Boyce, who was identified by authorities as the leader in the raid, was sentenced to twelve years' penal servitude in Belfast Gaol.
+The 27-year-old Boyce, who was identified by authorities as the leader in the raid, was sentenced to twelve years' penal servitude in Belfast Gaol after conviction for Treason Felony.
 The rest of the men involved received ten years each.

 Release and later years

 Boyce was released from prison after serving eight years of his twelve-year sentence.
 He was in poor health at the time, having trouble with his nerves, preventing him from "any of the normal things prison keeps a man from doing" such as crossing a street unaided, walking into a shop or applying to a labour exchange.
 This, he put down to the severe restrictions imposed on Category A Republican Prisoners & the 'Institutionalisation' of many years imprisonment.
 Boyce was a Sinn Féin candidate in absentia at the 1955 general election in Belfast West, where he placed last out of three candidates.
 The Ulster Unionist Patricia McLaughlin won the seat, defeating the then-incumbent Jack Beattie of Irish Labour.

 He learned that his mother had also suffered during his incarceration, not only because of the emotional stress, but through the loss of Boyce's income and reportedly unknowingly aiding his accomplices; for months, several hundredweights of gelignite had been hidden under her bed.
 He was eventually able to get his job back as a bus conductor and later married Dympna McConnell, a grand-niece of Michael Mallin, Chief of Staff of the Irish Citizen Army, executed on 8 May 1916 for his part in the Easter Rising.
 According to author Tim Pat Coogan, Boyce was a typical "example of what IRA men were like at the time and of what they encountered".
 Like of his contemporaries of the 1950s, he dropped out of the movement entirely.

 His prison dairies were published by Anna Bryson as The Insider: The Belfast Prison Diaries of Eamonn Boyce, 1956–1962, in 2007.

-Eamonn Boyce died on 5 February 2020, aged 94.
+Boyce died on 5 February 2020, aged 94.